 As parents, we are our child’s first teachers.
 We only have a small window to teach our children before we hand that responsibility over to someone else.
 Let’s not give it away too soon!

-I always doubted my ability to teach my children which is why my eldest two attended early learning centers, occasional care and Montessori programs when they were small.
-Now, I’ve gone full circle realising that I can provide a stimulating learning environment at home.
+I always doubted my ability to teach my children which is why my eldest two attended early learning centers, occasional care, and Montessori programs when they were small.
+Now, I’ve gone full circle realizing that I can provide a stimulating learning environment at home.
 In fact, most parents can, but we’ve lost confidence in our ability to do this.

 In a culture that teaches us that we are best to delegate our parenting role to ‘experts’ such as childcare workers, teachers and tutors, we have forgotten that as parents, we are the most important teachers our children will ever have.

 Here are some examples of early learning in my house.

 Fun with Boxes

 I’ve found that although early learning programs can be fantastic – kids can also learn at home.

 Reading, cooking, play with musical instruments, playdough, lego, playdates, craft, and even chatting in the car are all opportunities for learning to take place.
 This is the best kind of learning for pre-schoolers – natural learning.
 Children have a natural desire to learn and all we have to do as parents is be available to support their interests and provide opportunities for learning.